Athens travel tips

 Rather than travel to Greece via the airlines, a popular way for Europeans to reach the capital of Greece is to drive or catch a bus or train to the coast of Italy and then a ferry to Greece.

-As many as six ferries a day leave the port of Brindisi.
+As many as six ferries a day travel from the port of Brindisi.

 Athenians are a traditionally friendly people likely to invite you home for a meal, and this generous hospitality has become even more apparent as a result of the 2004 Olympic Games.